mohd-faizy/Probabilistic-Deep-Learning-with-TensorFlow/README.md

 Traditional machine learning models provide point estimates without quantifying uncertainty.
 In critical applications like medical diagnosis, autonomous vehicles, or financial modeling, **knowing how confident your model is** can be the difference between success and catastrophic failure.

+- Enables models to express confidence levels using probabilistic layers and Bayesian neural networks.

+- Supports sampling, log-likelihood evaluation, and manipulation of complex distributions (univariate & multivariate).

+- Powers VAEs and normalizing flows for density estimation, representation learning, and synthetic data generation.

 This repository demonstrates how **TensorFlow Probability** transforms your standard neural networks into probabilistic powerhouses that:

 - **Quantify uncertainty** in predictions